 Every time a program crashes (all too common), the task manager can't end it.
 Any ideas?

 why can't it end the process? what happens? nothing? an error?

 maybe only the process list isn't updating properly?
 I'd try a very cpu-intensive process that causes your CPU to go to 100% load (for example video converting). after that, kill the process and see if the cpu load remains high. if it doesn't the process has been killed but just is still listed for some reason. if the cpu load remains high the kill failed.

 the problem is not just that it remains listed, because it prohibits the same task (and depending on the task, sometimes others) from being reloaded. and yes, i tried to kill as admin.

-evidently i am not being entirely clear.
+strange thing is that you say even reinstalling windows didn't solve this. because that would make me believe that it is somehow related to your hardware, probably the processor. what processor are you using on your computer?evidently i am not being entirely clear.
 If right clicking the offending process and clicking either end process or end process tree succeeded in killing it, i would have no gripe.
 I do not mind the hanging programs, etc. This is to be expected, and is likely to be worked out.
 The larger concern is that the operating system (task manager, taskkill cmd command, etc.) do not seem to have the power to actually end processes.
 When a process hangs in this fashion, nothing can be done to end it shy of holding down the power button (restart/shutdown also will fail).